Children in care

 I identified a total of 6 potential risks surrounding my project.
 One particular aspect of risk centred upon the range of stakeholders involved in my project, particularly external partners where it was less likely that the expectations for my project would be rigorously adhered to.

 Similarly, the most pressing risk posed to the project surrounded contingency plans should I, as DT for the school, be unable to fulfil my role.
 After discussions with SL, the SENDCo was selected to support my role and on 4th December 2017, I delivered thorough training to her.
 Moving forward, responsibilities for the CiC are shared between the DT and SENDCo, with myself retaining overall responsibility and accountability.
 The preparation, facilitation and responsibility for this aspect of the project was also written into my personal Performance Management for the year.
-Taking this action had a significant impact on reducing risk associated with the project.
+Taking this action had a significant impact on reducing the risk associated with the project.

 I felt that to fulfil the requirement to consider specific risks to the project, a separate policy document was required.
 Opting to generate the plan made provision for regular review of any risks: guaranteeing compliance with the statutory guidelines directed by the DfE; commitment to partnership information sharing; succession planning; spending risks and validation of current school policy.
 I felt that having such a record of impact and probability of risk, alongside a schedule of review, would ensure best practice was adhered to.

 During the implementation phase of the project, I arranged to attend the North West annual Conference for Designated Teachers on 7th March.
 Led by representatives from the DfE greater clarity was received on forthcoming amendments to the CiC statutory guidance.
-Following this conference, an additional risk factor was added to the plan: compliance with DfE guidelines, and amendments were written into the CiC policy in order to encompass children adopted from care, from September 2018.
+Following this conference, an additional risk factor was added to the plan: compliance with DfE guidelines and amendments were written into the CiC policy in order to encompass children adopted from care, from September 2018.

 Overall, generating a Risk Management Plan which records impact and probability of risk, alongside a schedule of review, has ensured that best practice is adhered to and policy kept up to date with statutory guidance.

-The key area of focus for effective professional development and talent management for my project surrounds the sharing of good practice to ensure exceptional quality of teaching and learning.
+The key area of focus for effective professional development and talent management for my project surrounds the sharing of good practice to ensure an exceptional quality of teaching and learning.
 All staff will (at some point) teach all CiC, and I wanted to ensure that my project could have a positive impact on exemplary teaching and learning across the curriculum.
 I researched the Fylde Coast Teaching School Alliance where an emphasis was being placed upon collaborative coaching and the GROW coaching model (grow, reality, options, will) developed in 2003 by John Whitmore 2003.
 I was interested in how the usual formal performance indicators of lesson observations, management reviews and student results were not allowed to be used; rather the emphasis on ‘coaching’ resulted in individuals being guided in terms of self-directed learning and thus maximising their influence.
-In respect of the features of this case study, it represented both bespoke CPD (the nature of the coaching being one to one and so gained greater buy-in from the participants) and JPD; sharing of good practice from different settings, the impact of this on staff and students.
+In respect of the features of this case study, it represented both bespoke CPD (the nature of the coaching is one to one and so gained greater buy-in from the participants) and JPD; sharing of good practice from different settings, the impact of this on staff and students.
 Fortunately, my school also follow a similar form of professional development.
 However, awareness of this research gave me further insight into how to overcome certain challenges, such as the reluctance of established staff who can be loathed to accept support or attempt innovative pedagogies.
 This case study demonstrated how staff were empowered by the freedom to try new strategies (as they were not being judged).
 Similarly, student feedback was positive: the learning had become more fun, engaging and structured.

 Through the implementation of my project, I wanted to promote my research into Sue Kelly’s concept, that professional development can occur in less structured formats: a shared idea from Twitter; reading an article from TES etc. I have prompted sharing of Kelly’s ideas at Subject Leader, Year Leader and Senior Leader meetings.
-It would be an aspiration of my project to encourage staff, through the Professional Development Plan to determine their own agendas (in our chosen format of small, cross curricular cluster groups) for the areas of CPD that they would find most beneficial, and thus managing the talent of the workforce.
+It would be an aspiration of my project to encourage staff, through the Professional Development Plan to determine their own agendas (in our chosen format of small, cross-curricular cluster groups) for the areas of CPD that they would find most beneficial, and thus managing the talent of the workforce.

 When looking at data collection in particular, some subject areas analyse the data to identify specific areas of support required for a CiC to progress.
 For example in English, this may be to explain ideas in more detail using key evidence from the text (GCSE Assessment Objective 2).
 When in discussion with classroom teachers prior to the CiC termly PEPs, I have requested that this type of analysis be undertaken in order for me to generate specific subject targets.
-This process initially encountered some resistance, but has now become an expectation which definitely has a positive impact.
+This process initially encountered some resistance but has now become an expectation which definitely has a positive impact.

 Nothing in Education remains static.
 For a school to remain effective, strategies need to be forward-thinking, pro-active, rather than reactive and the development of staff remain integral to maximising achievements for all.
-In considering how provision needs to change over time, I found it useful to reflect on the current professional development processes adopted by my setting, and make recommendations for how they could be reviewed moving forward.
-My evaluation of current practice focused on the strengths drawn from the programme of exploring the impact of teaching and learning strategies in small, cross curricular ‘communities’ of staff, within an open discussion forum (without SLT presence) and following a specified programme of stimuli.
+In considering how provision needs to change over time, I found it useful to reflect on the current professional development processes adopted by my setting and make recommendations for how they could be reviewed moving forward.
+My evaluation of current practice focused on the strengths drawn from the programme of exploring the impact of teaching and learning strategies in small, cross-curricular ‘communities’ of staff, within an open discussion forum (without SLT presence) and following a specified programme of stimuli.
 In discussions with SL responsible for professional development, I made suggestions on how potential apathy of some experienced staff could be redressed; the intention being to re-engage them with the process and encourage such staff to challenge themselves to overcome their apparent reluctance to experiment with alternative, innovative and current teaching and learning strategies.

 I have applied this to my project when supporting staff in suggesting a range of effective behaviour management strategies to engage CiC in their learning.
 Even the most experienced of teachers and leaders can adapt, strengthen and revise their preferred pedagogy in order to seek the best from their students.

-My school is currently exploring the possibility of leading a Multi Academy Trust, and I am particularly looking forward to the opportunities this will bring to share best practice for CiC and how my existing project could continue to move forward.
+My school is currently exploring the possibility of leading a Multi-Academy Trust, and I am particularly looking forward to the opportunities this will bring to share best practice for CiC and how my existing project could continue to move forward.

 In strengthening the policy for CiC, evidencing how the strategic plans for quality of teaching and learning across the whole school have been administered (via Learning Walks, work scrutiny, student voice exercises, and ML/SL meetings) there has been positive progress and attainment for the majority (88%) of CiC (see Pupil Performance and Attainment Analysis and Evaluation commentary for detailed evidence).
 Unfortunately, at KS3 there is no national data to compare this progress against.
-However, the national 2017 Attainment 8 data for CiC at KS4 was 19.3 (source National Statistics for DfE) when compared to non CIC at 44.5.
+However, the national 2017 Attainment 8 data for CiC at KS4 was 19.3 (source National Statistics for DfE) when compared to non-CIC at 44.5.
 The contrast between this national attainment figure and my school’s figure at KS4 of 58.0 evidences the positive impact of this project.

 The project’s aim was to strengthen the processes of support to facilitate educational progress for this vulnerable group of students.
 Ensuring that CiC were considered for any internal academic support (subject intervention in English, Maths, Science and Spanish) following each student tracking window, together with sourcing a new contract for supplying external intervention in conjunction with classroom learning, clearly demonstrates the positive impact of the project on overall progress.